-A burly and lightly insulated pant built for racking up vertical in cold conditions, our Timberline Pant has long stood as the alpine hunter’s workhorse.
-The Timberline Pant is a highly technical 4-way stretch nylon pant that's not only more durable and pliable, but far more Water-Repellent and faster drying.
+A burly sheep hunting pant built for racking up vertical in mid to cold conditions, our Timberline Pant has long stood as the alpine hunter’s workhorse.
+The Timberline Pant is a highly technical 4-way stretch polyester spandex pant with double reinforced waterproof/breathable nylon ripstop knees and seat with articulated knee pads that are removable.

-A burly and lightly insulated pant built for racking up vertical in cold conditions, our Timberline Pant has long stood as the alpine hunter’s workhorse.
-The Timberline Pant is a highly technical 4-way stretch nylon pant that's not only more durable and pliable, but far more Water-Repellent and faster drying.
+A burly sheep hunting pant built for racking up vertical in mid to cold conditions, our Timberline Pant has long stood as the alpine hunter’s workhorse.
+The Timberline Pant is a highly technical 4-way stretch polyester spandex pant with double reinforced waterproof/breathable nylon ripstop knees and seat with articulated knee pads that are removable.

 "The Timberline Pant is my go-to pant.
 As a mountain hunter, you spend plenty of time hiking hard and then slowing down for long stalks.
 For me, it's the best all-season pant.
 The waterproof seat allows me to sit on wet moss or snow covered trees and even sharp, broken rocks without hesitation.
 The knee pad addition is a valuable asset, whether crawling up on a bedded ram in the cactus-studded mountains of Mexico or the sharp Northwest Territories shale.
 When you spend months at a time in the same pair of pants, you need something that lasts and the Timberline Pant does just that."

 Rugged pant built for the mountains but comfortable enough to be worn around the house.
 I bought my first set last year for a Elk hunt, after crawling around the rocky terrain in the Oregon mountains I was thankful for the reinforced knee pads and waterproof butt, they performed flawless.
 I found them so comfortable as well that I bought a second pair in grey for shooting sports.
 Happy Hunting